 Col. Mike Randerson Scholarship

-The Colonel Mike Randerson Scholarship is an annual endowed scholarship created to help qualified veteran students, including active duty military, Guard, Reserve and/or their dependents who wish to attend the college.
+The Colonel Mike Randerson Scholarship is an annual endowed scholarship created to help qualified veteran students.
+This includes active duty military, Guard, Reserve and/or their dependents who wish to attend the college.

-The endowed scholarship was established in 2014 by Columbia, Missouri, native and friend of the college, Mary McCleary Posner, chair of the Columbia Memorial Salute to Veterans organization.
+The endowed scholarship was established in 2014 by Columbia, Missouri, native and friend of the college, Mary McCleary Posner.
+Posner served as chair of the Columbia Memorial Salute to Veterans organization.

 The Colonel Mike Randerson Scholarship recognizes the efforts of outstanding military students who exemplify Randerson’s dedication to service and education.

-Any undergraduate or graduate Columbia College student classified as a veteran (no longer serving and honorably discharged), active duty military, Guard, Reserve and/or dependent who wishes to attend the college.
+Any undergraduate or graduate Columbia College student classified as a veteran (no longer serving and honorably discharged).
+Active duty military, Guard, Reserve and/or dependent who wishes to attend the college may also apply.

 Applications must be completed by the student.